northwesternmutual/regent/README.md

 With our imports in hand, we can now create a rule to determine if it is raining.

+A rule is an object with three properties: `key`, `fn`, and `params`.
+The `key` property points at a field in the data to evaluate, `fn` tells the rule which predicate to use for evaluation, and `params` provides a list of values to compare to.
+Our `isRaining` rule would look like this:

 ```javascript
 const isRaining = { key: 'isRaining', fn: constants.equals, params: [true] };
 ```